anastasiyayilmaz/X-ray-Data-Processing-Workshop/XMM-tutorial.md

 #XMMEA_EP&&(PATTERN<=4)&& (RAWX>=3) && (RAWX<=5)
 ```

-- Repeat the above steps you used for imaging mode to produce your background corrected lightcurve.
+- Repeat the above steps you used for imaging mode to produce your background-corrected lightcurve.

 ### Pile-Up and How to Deal with It?